oolonek/lotus-o3/README.md

 *   Add more detailed logging levels and configuration.
 *   Implement mocking for API and SPARQL endpoints for more reliable testing.
 *   Provide more detailed summary statistics.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.
+Feel free to open issues for bug reports or feature requests.